22th international composer's competition

 Category A- work for choir

-1st Prize: 2.500 Euro First performance in Gdańsk (Poland) by the Polski Chór Kameralny directed by Jan Łukaszewski, further performances: in Cambridge by “The Choir of Trinity College” directed by Stephen Layton, in Vilnius by the Municipal Choir “Jauna Muzika” directed by Vaclovas Augustinas.
+1st Prize: 2.500 Euro First performance in Gdańsk (Poland) by the Polski Chór Kameralny directed by Jan Łukaszewski; further performance in Vilnius by the Municipal Choir “Jauna Muzika” directed by Vaclovas Augustinas.

 1.000 Euro Special Prize of General Consul of Republic of Poland for the best Polish composer